 The SRE designers had the right idea.
 With the exception of the refueling cell and the reactor vault, the only purpose served by the building surrounding the primary system is shielding.
 The refueling cell should be lined and leak tested since the reactor vessel may be open (OVR) and fuel will be transferred inside either an EVTM or sodium containing shrouds within that cell.
 Since the reactor vault includes the cold traps, cover gas treatment systems, and the overflow system, it too should be lined, leak tested, and inerted.
 There is no reason for lining and inerting the IHX vaults.
 Approximately five feet of concrete is required to provide access to adjacent structures and provide a generally benign environment around the plant.
 Interior walls inside containment are likely to be ~4 ft. in thickness in the interest of support for upper floors and to provide shielding from the reactor and PHTS.
 A shield of about 5 ft. concrete thickness should surround the reactor vessel.

 Regulatory mandates to add features to the containment to deal with the HCDA are probably unavoidable, but the project leadership must insist that any such features are beyond the design basis and not advocated by the plant owner.
 There might be a way to design the reactor vault so that it serves as an inner containment while the containment building itself acts as the outer containment.
 This inner containment approach seems to have been proposed for the JSFR-1500, where a containment is shown surrounding the reactor vessel.
 60 Other features may be added if they do not interfere with the plant’s operability and don’t add excessive costs.
-The extremes CRBRP went to are clearly beyond the pale.
+The extremes CRBRP went to are clearly beyond the pale and contributed to the Project’s termination for excessive cost.
 Ultimately, the plant owner can walk away from the project if licensing requirements become unreasonably costly and make the plant uneconomic.
 With this in mind, it would be judicious to minimize plant investment until there is a clear path through licensing.
 Certainly, no early component fabrication should be undertaken as was done on the CRBRP.

 At this point, it is necessary to enumerate the cost reduction measures inherent in the design being advanced as compared with CRBRP as they pertain to the containment: